On the relationship between logarithmic TAQ and logarithmic THH: Abstract

 \section{Abstract}

 We provide a new description of logarithmic topological Andr\'e--Quillen homology in terms of the indecomposables of an augmented ring spectrum.
-The new description allows us to interpret logarithmic TAQ as an abstract cotangent complex, and leads to an \'etale descent formula for logarithmic topological Hochschild homology.
+The new description allows us to interpret logarithmic TAQ as an abstract cotangent complex, and leads to a base-change formula for logarithmic topological Hochschild homology.
 The latter is analogous to results of Weibel--Geller for Hochschild homology of discrete rings, and of McCarthy--Minasian and Mathew for topological Hochschild homology.
-We also summarize and clarify analogous results relating notions of formal \'etaleness defined in terms of ordinary THH and TAQ.
+For example, our results imply that logarithmic THH satisfies base-change for tamely ramified extensions of discrete valuation rings.